 Declaration of Conformity

-The Marine Equipment Directive (MED) – condition of certification requires a European Community eclaration of Conformity, issued by the product supplier in accordance with the Marine Equipment Directive, for all products installed on MED classed ships.
+The Marine Equipment Directive (MED) – condition of certification requires a European Community declaration of Conformity, issued by the product supplier in accordance with the Marine Equipment Directive, for all products installed on MED classed ships.
 The Declaration of Conformity details the conformity route used to manufacture the product, including the ‘Production Quality Assurance’ system; the results of the initial Type Tests and the relevant Certificate of Conformity number.
-It declares that the product supplied has been manufactured in accordance with the relevant Lloyd’s Register certificate.
+It declares that the product supplied has been manufactured in accordance with the relevant DNV’s Register certificate.